everpub/openscienceprize/proposal.md

 without cutting off discussion.
 It also demonstrates our approach to open discussion!
 Please see
-[issue #16](https://github.com/betatim/openscienceprize/issues/16) for one excellent example of a discussion centering around specifying workflows.
+[issue #16](https://github.com/betatim/openscienceprize/issues/16) for one excellent example of a discussion centring around specifying workflows.

 This project will build on top of an existing ecosystem of open-source tools.
 We will contribute to existing open-source projects under their